Gaza war protests at Columbia University: January 21, 2025: disruption of History of Modern Israel class on first day of spring semester

 Students in keffiyehs disrupted a course called History of Modern Israel taught by visiting professor Avi Shilon, a former soldier in the Israeli military.
 In The Forward, Shilon wrote of the experience, "it made me feel like a Jew in a way I had never felt before" and that he experienced it "not as a threat to my existence, but rather as harassment".

 February 21, 2025: first expulsions of students for Palestine solidarity protest action

 On February 21, Barnard expelled two seniors for their alleged disruption of the course History of Modern Israel.
 On February 28, it expelled a third involved in the Hind's Hall occupation of Hamilton Hall.
-These were the first expulsions of student protesters from Columbia in over 50 years.
-A petition to reinstate the students garnered over 120,000 signatures.
+These were the first expulsions of nonviolent student protesters from Columbia in 89 years, since Robert Burke was expelled for leading a mock book burning protest in response Columbia's relationship with Nazi Germany.
+A petition to reinstate the Barnard students garnered over 120,000 signatures.